apache/db-jdo/draft-THREAT-MODEL.md

 ## §1 Header

+- **Project**: Apache JDO — `github.com/apache/db-jdo`, under the Apache DB PMC.
+  Home for the Java Data Objects (JDO) persistence API.
+  Contains:
+  - api: the user-facing library;
-- **Project**: Apache JDO — `apache/db-jdo`, under the Apache DB PMC.
-Reference implementation home for the Java Data Objects (JDO) persistence API.
-Also contains the JDO Technology Compatibility Kit (TCK), a Maven plugin that drives the TCK against the reference implementation or against a third-party Implementation Under Test, and (historically) the JDO specification document *(documented: `README.md`)*.
-The DB PMC also covers Apache Torque and JDOQL;
+  - tck: the JDO Technology Compatibility Kit (TCK);
+  - exectck: a Maven plugin that drives the TCK against a third-party **Implementation Under Test** (defaults to use the DataNucleus Reference Implementation); and
+  - (historically) the JDO specification document *(documented: `README.md`)*.
-  those repos are explicitly out of scope of this model.
+- **NOTE** The DB PMC also covers the Apache Torque sub-project, which is explicitly out of scope of this model.
 - **Version / commit**: drafted against the `main` branch, HEAD `60c77b6` ("JDO-847: fix spdx warnings with java8 and java11").
 Most recent release line is `jdo-api 3.2.x`; the in-repo `parent-pom` declares